 Fig 5: Showing medial view of Left (LC) and Right (RC) coracoid of common raven.
 GF- Glenoid fossa, FT-Furcular tuberosity, PF-Pneumatic foramen, SP- Scapular process, AP-Acrocoracoid process, PP- Procoracoid process, Faint line (red arrow) and AFS- Articular facet for sternum.

-In this coracoid bone, a large pneumatic foramen (Fig 5) was observed on the medial aspect of the furcular tuberosity in common raven which was also recorded by Keneisenuo et al. (2020) in crested serpent eagle and Sridevi et al. (2020) in crow.
+In this coracoid bone, a large pneumatic foramen (Fig 5) was observed on the medial aspect of the furcular tuberosity which was also recorded by Keneisenuo et al. (2020) in crested serpent eagle and Sridevi et al. (2020) in crow.
 Lateral aspect of distal extremity looked like a triangle, the broader part being the lower most where elongated articular facet for sternum was observed (Fig 6).
 This part in its distal area was like a concave bend with both medial and lateral ends.
 From these ends anteriorly it ascended with slight concave bend, reached the proximal part in the posterior part, from the lower sharp end, which was also reported in crested serpent eagle, brown wood owl, pigeon hawk, and kite (Keneisenuo et al., 2020; John et al., 2017).
 The medial end was sharply concave as concluded by Sridevi et al. (2020) in great Indian horned owl followed by pigeon and crow.
 The posterior border extended up like a thin line up to the top.
 In the distal extension nearby the sharp end beyond posterior line, there was a small plate like extension upto the lower third of the bone.
 Its posterior end was running below from top, straight with an alternate concave and convex bends joining the sharp end.
 In the medial surface, the upper part looked like rough elliptical area with an opening in the lower part continued by a beak like sharp area.
 The lateral process was not so sharp.
 In contrast, sharp and well-marked lateral processes were observed in peahen, green winged macaw, great Indian horned owl, and pigeon (Indu et al., 2012; Sridevi et al., 2020)

 Fig 6: Showing Lateral view of Left (L) and Right (R) coracoid of common raven.
 PE- Proximal extremity, DE- Distal extremity and S- Shaft and faint line (Black arrows).

-In coracoid, behind the line, there was an area for entire length which was concave in nature, joining the sharp end lower to the thin line end.
+In coracoid, behind the line, there was an area along the entire length which was concave in nature, joining the sharp end lower to the thin line end.
 The lower third of medial surface looked like a triangle with its left side slanty curly in nature, with convex and concave alternate bends.
 In the lower half of the broader part of triangle, an elevated area running from the anterior to posterior part, making the base of the triangle very conspicuous and above the base it appeared as if there was another base.
 The union of narrow end of the triangle was elevated at the junction as projection.
 Both anterior and posterior end of the triangle looked straight in the beginning and concave in the end, straight portion being larger in the posterior part.
 The triangle area looked chiseled in its middle part posing a depression, where there was an articular facet for the articulation of sternum (Fig 5) which was also reported in crested serpent eagle and brown wood owl (Keneisenuo et al., 2020), pigeon hawk and kite (John et al., 2017).

 4. Conclusion